Sixth District Building & Loan Ass'n v. Mattes , 1938 La. App. LEXIS 263 ( 1938 )

 There was judgment below in favor of plaintiff as prayed for and defendant has appealed.

-Article 3078 of the Revised Civil Code reads as follows: —
+Article 3078 of the Revised Civil Code reads as follows:—

 “Force and effect of transaction — Errors in calculation. — Transactions have, between the interested parties, a force equal to the authority of things adjudged.
 They can not be attacked on account of any error in law or any lesion.
 But an error in calculation may always be corrected.”

 The only evidence in the record is that offered by the plaintiff.
 It consists of the testimony of its secretary, assistant secretary and of the defendant himself, who was placed upon the stand as on cross-examination as authorized by Act No. 126 of 1908.
 It shows that the assistant secretary of the plaintiff corporation made an error of $200.00 in calculating the balance of the principal due on the note.
-The testimony of the defendant Mattes was to the effect that he paid what was asked of him without any knowledge of whether it was correct or incorrect.
-Under the circumstances, the plaintiff should have judgment for $200.00, but the interest of 74/5% allowed by the judgment must be reduced to the legal rate of 5%.
-The basis of plaintiff's claim is not the mortgage note which has been retired by payment, but the difference in the amount due and that which was paid at the time of the settlement, due to an error in calculation made by plaintiff's employee.
-The only interest which can *Page 619 be allowed is 5%, the legal rate, and it must be calculated from judicial demand.
+The testimony of the defendant Mattes was to the effect that he paid what was asked of him without any knowledge of whether it was correct, or incorrect.
+Under the circumstances, the plaintiff should have judgment for $200.00, but the interest of 7%% allowed by the judgment must be reduced to the legal rate of 5%.
+The basis of plaintiff’s claim is not the mortgage note which has been retired by payment, but the difference in -the amount due and that which was paid at the time of the settlement, due to an error in calculation made by plaintiff’s employee. ' The only interest which can *619 be allowed is 5%, the legal rate, and it' must be calculated from judicial demand.

 Amended and affirmed.